franckLdx/ts-retry/README.md

 # ts-retry
 A little retry tool to execute a function until the function is sucessfull.
 Can also bind a timeout to a function.
-This lib is usable in javascript, in javascript, in node, SPA tools (rest, Vue, Svelte...) and browser (available in ESM and common js format).
+This lib is usable in typescript, in javascript, in node, in SPA tools (rest, Vue, Svelte...) and browser (available in ESM and common js format).

 ---